• Sign in

 Establish (and Stick to) a Consistent Review Schedule

-In some industries, regulatory requirements may dictate how frequently reviews need to occur, so be sure to align your schedule with any compliance obligations.
+In some industries, regulatory requirements may dictate how frequently reviews need to occur, so align your schedule with any compliance obligations.
+Set up automated reminders and assign clear ownership for initiating reviews.
+Without accountability measures, even the best-intentioned schedules tend to slip when other priorities compete for attention.

 Involve Department Heads in the Review Process